SkretasLab/ProteoSeeker/README.md

 ## 2.4 Swiss-Prot/UniprotKB and Pfam preprocessed datasets
 <p align="justify">In case the user needs to update the preprocessed files generated from processing information from the Swiss-Prot/UniprotKB flat file or the Pfam database the scripts available in the ps_scripts can be utilized.</p>

-<p align="justify">For the Swiss-Prot/UniprotKB datasets, the user should download in the "ps_scripts" directory the flat file for Swiss-Prot/UniprotKB and then run the command provided below.
-This command will generate a series of files.
+<p align="justify">For the Swiss-Prot/UniprotKB datasets the user should download the flat file for Swiss-Prot/UniprotKB and then run the command provided below.
+This command will generate a series of files as output in the same directory.
 The files to be updated are to be replaced in the "profile_protein_dbs" directory.
 These files are: "prfamilies_numbered.tsv", "prfamilies_pfamdomains.tsv" and "prfamilies_length.tsv".
 For more information about the script the user can run the script with the "-h" option.</p>

 ~~~bash
 python uniprot_data_acs.py -i <swiss-prot/uniprotkb_flat_file_path>
 ~~~

-<p align="justify">For the Pfam datasets, the Pfam HMM database is needed.
-This datbase should already be installed in the "pfam_database" directory of the main "proteoseeker" directory.
+<p align="justify">For the Pfam datasets the Pfam HMM database is needed.
+This database should already be installed in the "pfam_database" directory of the main "proteoseeker" directory.
 Run the command provided below.
-This command will generate a series of files.
+This command will generate a series of files as output in the same directory.
 The files to be updated are to be replaced in the "profile_protein_dbs" directory.
 These files are: "pfam_accs_names.tsv" and "profiles_lengths.tsv".
 For more information about the script the user can run the script with the "-h" option.</p>

 ~~~bash
 python pfam_info.py -i <pfam_hmm_file_path>